 September 28, 1961 - Syria secedes from the United Arab Republic.

 1967 - Syria loses the Golan Heights to Israel during the Six Day War.

 November 13, 1970 - Minister of Defense Hafez al-Assad stages a bloodless coup.

 1976-2005 - Approximately 17,000 Syrian troops are stationed in neighboring Lebanon.

-1979-present - Syria is placed on the U.S. State Department's list of state sponsors of terrorism.
+December 29, 1979-present - Syria appears on the US State Department's list of state sponsors of terrorism.

 June 10, 2000 - Hafez al-Assad dies.

-June 3, 2014 - President Bashar al-Assad is re-elected receiving 88.7% of the vote in the country's first election since civil war broke out in 2011.
+June 3, 2014 - President Assad is re-elected, receiving 88.7% of the vote in the country's first election since civil war broke out in 2011.
 The election is criticized by opposition groups and many Western countries.

 September 22-23, 2014 - The United States and allies launch airstrikes against ISIS targets in Syria for the first time.

 April 6, 2017 - The United States launches a military strike on a Syrian government airbase in response to chemical weapon attack on civilians days prior.